-Kevin Hanson's 2020 NFL Mock Draft- Updated: Tuesday, March 19th
+Kevin Hanson's 2020 NFL Mock Draft- Updated: Thursday, May 16th

-|The Huddle Report tracks NFL Mock Draft Accuracy and EDSFootball's Kevin Hanson ranks T-1st among experts tracked over the past five years.
-In addition, his 2015 NFL mock was the most accurate among the 113 tracked that year.|
+|The Huddle Report tracks NFL Mock Draft Accuracy and EDSFootball's Kevin Hanson ranks 1st in accuracy among experts tracked over the past five years.|

 More than anything, the goal of this mock is to highlight players that could hear their names called on Day 1 of the 2020 draft.

 It should go without saying, but I'll say it anyways -- this mock will look a lot different in April 2020 than it looks now.

 For now, here's how the first round of the 2020 NFL draft could play out:1.
 Miami Dolphins (Draft History): Justin Herbert, QB, Oregon Ducks